r1cksec/cheatsheets/theorie/recon-methodology.md

 ```

 Another source to get more email addresses are known database leaks.
-Besides a list of possibly still active mail addresses and maybe even passwords, this source can also be used to discover new root domains.
+Besides a list of mail addresses and maybe even passwords, this source can also be used to discover new root domains.
 Once a new rootdomain has been found, the enumeration of subdomains and internal informations can be repeated.